SecretFoundation/docs/confidential-computing-layer/ethereum-evm-developer-toolkit/usecases/vrf/using-encrypted-payloads-for-vrf.md

 Next, we use Metamask to sign the `ciphertextHash` using `personal_sign`.
 Then, we recover the `user_pubkey` from this signed message, which will be also passed into the Public Gateway.

 {% hint style="info" %}
-Internally, Metamask takes the  `ciphertextHash`, preprends the `"\x19Ethereum Signed Message:\n32"` string and then hashes it using Keccak256, which results the `payloadHash`.
+Internally, Metamask takes the  `ciphertextHash`, prepends the `"\x19Ethereum Signed Message:\n32"` string and then hashes it using Keccak256, which results the `payloadHash`.
 Metamask actually signs the `payloadHash` to get the signature.
 Keep this in mind when verifying the signature against the `payloadHash` and NOT the `ciphertextHash`.
 {% endhint %}

 ```typescript